WFA members, guests, and many thousands of visitors took part in the WFA's Annual Service at the Cenotaph on 11 November 2014.

 The Western Front Association is a Registered Charity No. 298365

-Streamed courtesy of the Australian War Memorial and YouTube
+Streamed courtesy of the BFI and YouTube.

 Join the WFA online, by post, or at a Branch near you!